-The place demonstrates rare, uncommon or endangered aspects of the city's or local area's cultural heritage as a unique example of a Brisbane nineteenth century small lot housing development.
+The place demonstrates rare, uncommon or endangered aspects of the city's or local area's cultural heritage as a rare example of a hybrid house designed for a Brisbane nineteenth century small lot housing development.

 Scientific

 CRITERION C

 The place has the potential to yield information that will contribute to the knowledge and understanding of the city's or local area's history as a 1880s Petrie Terrace rental property that has remained in situ.